2016 World Series: After Game 7

 Game 7 of the 2016 World Series was nominated for the Best Game award at the 2017 ESPY Awards, but that honor went to Super Bowl LI instead.

 This marked the last World Series in which the visiting team's championship presentation took place in the clubhouse instead of the playing field.
-Following the 2017 World Series, every World Series presentation would take place on the field, regardless of whether or not the home or road team won the championship.
+Following the 2017 World Series, every World Series presentation has taken place on the field, regardless of whether the home or road team won the championship.

 Cubs players celebrating on the field moments after winning Game 7 and the World Series.

 Composite line score

 2016 World Series (4–3): Chicago Cubs (NL) beat Cleveland Indians (AL).